kingston-hackSpace/hackSpace-Library/README.md

 # hackSpace-Library

-A curated reading list of resources on art, design and technology ***available at the KSA Library***.
+The following is a curated reading list of resources on art, design and technology ***available at the KSA Library***.

 If there is any bibliography that you would like to suggest, please let us know!
 You can email us at ksa-technical-hackspace@kingston.ac.uk